-Devlin, Marcia 2002, Advice on online assessment, in Assessing learning in Australian universities : ideas, strategies and resources for quality in student assessment, Centre for the Study of Higher Education, Melbourne, Vic..
+Devlin, Marcia 2002, Advice on online assessment.
+In James, R, McInnis, C and Devlin, M (ed), Assessing learning in Australian universities : ideas, strategies and resources for quality in student assessment, Centre for the Study of Higher Education, Melbourne, Vic..

 A good deal of investigation and development is underway in Australian universities into the possibilities for effective and efficient on-line and computer-based assessment.
 The current commercial ‘virtual learning environments’, which integrate various curriculum elements at subject level into a single software portal, usually offer various built-in options for student assessment.
 As well, many on-line assessment initiatives are being locally developed to suit specific curriculum needs.

 There are many reasons why on-line assessment is being adopted by Australian universities.
 Many academics are seeking to diversify assessment tasks, broaden the range of skills assessed and provide students with more timely and informative feedback on their progress.
 Others are wishing to meet student expectations for more flexible delivery and to generate efficiencies in assessment that can ease academic staff workloads.
 All staff involved in such initiatives are discovering they face a large number of technical and educational decisions.

 The move to on-line and computer based assessment is a natural outcome of the increasing use of information and communication technologies to enhance learning.
 As more students seek flexibility in their courses, it seems inevitable there will be growing expectations for flexible assessment as well.